mathesar-foundation/mathesar-wiki/team/worklogs/brent.md

 ## Actively working on

-### Email
-- Catch up on dev mailing list

 ### PR reviews:
 - [SQL for links creation #2986](https://github.com/centerofci/mathesar/pull/2986)
 - [Add Peak Month aggregation function. #3006](https://github.com/centerofci/mathesar/pull/3006)

+### RSQLA1 project work:
+- Work on column alteration DDL functions

+### Summarization project work
+- Discuss with Aritra which array summarizations we should do
+- Discuss with Aritra which transforms would have good synergy with aggregations

+## 2023-07-17

+### Misc email
+- Caught up on developer mailing list

 ### Meetings
 - 1:1 with Dom
-- List project meeting
+- List project meeting with Maria

 ### RSQLA1 project work:
+- Sent project update email
-- Work on column alteration DDL functions
+- Worked on column alteration DDL functions
-- Write belated project update email

 ### List project work
-- Discuss with Maria how to report to the others how the project turned (is turning) out.
+- Discussed with Maria how to report to the others how the project turned (is turning) out.
-- Meeting Monday

 ### Summarization project work
-- Discuss with Aritra which array summarizations we should do
-- Discuss with Aritra which transforms would have good synergy with aggregations
+- Caught up on preproc discussion on Matrix channel.

 ## 2023-07-14